- Location: Ile de la Cite

 - Nearest International Airport: Charles de Gaulle

 The cathedral of Notre Dame de Paris is located on the eastern half of the Ile de la Cite and offering a majestic view of the city of Paris from the top of its towers, is unquestionably one of the masterpieces of Gothic arts in Western Europe.
-The name 'Notre Dame' stands for “Our Lady” in French.
-Built in 13th century during the reign of Saint Louis, the cathedral is the seat of the Archbishop.
+The name ‘Notre Dame’ stands for “Our Lady” in French.
+Built-in the 13th century during the reign of Saint Louis, the cathedral is the seat of the Archbishop.